open-telemetry/opentelemetry-specification/specification/trace/sdk.md

   or a getter could be provided).

 ## Limits on Span Collections
+Moved [here](#limits-on-span-collections-and-attributes).
+This section serves as a permalink.

+## Limits on Span Collections and Attributes

 Erroneous code can add unintended attributes, events, and links to a span.
 If these collections are unbounded, they can quickly exhaust available memory,